 where ${\bf 1}_A$ is the indicator of the set $A$.

-It was shown in \cite{arxiv-1}, \cite{9}-\cite{20aaa} that Theorem 6 is valid for convergence in the mean of degree $2n$ ($n\in \mathbb{N}$).
-Moreover, the complete orthonormal in $L_2([t,T])$ systems of Haar and Rademacher--Walsh functions also can be applied in Theorem 6 \cite{arxiv-1}, \cite{9}-\cite{20aaa}.
-The generalization of Theorem 6 for complete orthonormal with weigth $r(t_1)\ldots r(t_k)\ge 0$ systems of functions in the space $L_2([t,T]^k)$ can be found in \cite{arxiv-13}, \cite{20}-\cite{20aaa}.
-Another modification of Theorem 6 is connected with the mean-square approximation of iterated Ito stochastic integrals with respect to the infinite-dimensional $Q$-Wiener process \cite{arxiv-20}, \cite{arxiv-21}, \cite{5-008}.
-The latters play the key role for implemetation of the high-order strong numerical methods for non-commutative semilinear stochastic partial differential equations \cite{xx1}-\cite{xx4}.
+It was shown in \cite{arxiv-1} (Sect.~6, 15, 16), \cite{20aa} (Sect.~1.1.9, 1.11, 1.12) that Theorem 7 is valid for convergence in the mean of degree $2n$ ($n\in \mathbb{N}$).
+The convergence w.~p.~1 in Theorem~7 is proved in \cite{20aa} (Sect.~1.7.2) for the complete orthonormal systems of Legendre polynomials and trigonometric functions in the space $L_2([t, T]).$ Moreover, the complete orthonormal systems of Haar and Rademacher--Walsh functions in $L_2([t,T])$ can also be applied in Theorem 7 \cite{arxiv-1}, \cite{9}-\cite{12aa-afterxxx}.
+The generalization of Theorem 7 for complete orthonormal with weigth $r(t_1)\ldots r(t_k)\ge 0$ systems of functions in the space $L_2([t,T]^k)$ can be found in \cite{arxiv-13}, \cite{20}-\cite{12aa-afterxxx}.
+Another modification of Theorem 7 is connected with the mean-square approximation of iterated stochastic integrals with respect to the infinite-dimensional $Q$-Wiener process \cite{arxiv-20}, \cite{arxiv-21}, \cite{5-008}.
+The latters play the key role for implemetation of the high-order strong numerical methods for non-commutative semilinear stochastic partial differential equations with multiplicative trace class noise \cite{xx1}-\cite{xx4}.

+For further consideration, let us consider the generalization of formulas (\ref{za1})--(\ref{a6}) for the case of an arbitrary multiplicity $k$ $(k\in\mathbb{N})$ of the iterated Ito stochastic integral $J[\psi^{(k)}]_{T,t}$ defined by (\ref{ito}).
+In order to do this, let us introduce some notations.
+Let us consider the unordered set $\{1, 2, \ldots, k\}$ and separate it into two parts: the first part consists of $r$ unordered pairs (sequence order of these pairs is also unimportant) and the second one consists of the remaining $k-2r$ numbers.
+So, we have